It is time to conceptualize the structure of legal access to psychedelics.

 One reason why psychedelic prohibition continues is an evidentiary standard.
 Food and Drug Law began as a form of customer protection requiring first that purveyors of drugs disclose their ingredients to consumers, then that they demonstrate that the products are safe, and finally that they demonstrate efficacy in treating a particular condition, relying only on evidence generated in spectacularly expensive randomized double-blind clinical trials.
 As to criminal classification, the Controlled Substances Act puts upon anyone who seeks to move a psychoactive substance out of Schedule I the burden of proving that the substance should be moved.

 The current round of drug prohibition is a little more than a hundred years old.
 It’s a very young policy in the grand scope of history.
 Drug prohibition is not an immutable law of nature.
-The FDA is only a little more than a hundred years old; its standards for allowing access to medications in general and psychedelic substances in particular are not set in stone, delivered from on high.
+The FDA is also only a little more than a hundred years old; its standards for allowing access to medications in general and psychedelic substances in particular are not set in stone, delivered from on high.